gabesean/public-journal/README.md

     - All your journal entries and comments are then moved over to your newly created normal account
   - Permanently delete your account + data
 - Normal account creation (username + password):
-  - Change your username and/or password
+  - (WIP) Change your username and/or password
   - Permanently delete your account + data
 - Flash notifications to alert the user of important actions